Francis X. Taylor

-Francis Xavier Taylor (born 1948) was the Under Secretary of Homeland Security for Intelligence and Analysis at the U.S. Department of Homeland Security (DHS), nominated by President Obama in 2014.
+Francis Xavier Taylor (born 1948) is the former Under Secretary of Homeland Security for Intelligence and Analysis at the U.S. Department of Homeland Security (DHS), nominated by President Obama in 2014.
 In that role, he provided the Secretary, DHS senior leadership, the DHS components, and state, local, tribal and private sector partners with homeland security intelligence and information they need to keep the country safe, secure and resilient.
-DHS Office of Intelligence and Analysis is a member of, and the Department’s liaison to, the U.S. Intelligence Community.
+DHS Office of Intelligence and Analysis is a member of, and the department's liaison to, the U.S. Intelligence Community.

 Taylor was also a member of the Privacy and Civil Liberties Oversight Board from 2006 to 2010.
 He was the former Assistant Secretary of State for Diplomatic Security from 2002 to 2005, and the United States Coordinator for Counterterrorism from 2001 to 2002.
 Taylor is also a retired Air Force Brigadier General with his last military assignment as the Commander of the Air Force Office of Special Investigations from 1996 to 2001.

-Biography

 Military career

 Taylor was educated at the University of Notre Dame, graduating with a B.A. in government and international studies in 1970.
 Taylor was involved in the Air Force Reserve Officer Training Corps during university and upon graduation, was commissioned as a Second Lieutenant in the United States Air Force.
 He became a trainee agent in the U.S. Air Force Office of Special Investigations (AFOSI), and then attended the U.S. Air Force Special Investigations School in Washington, D.C.
 From 1970 to 1972, he was a counterintelligence officer at the Middle East, Africa and South Asia Division at AFOSI.
 From 1972 to 1974, he attended the Air Force Institute of Technology at Notre Dame, receiving an M.A. in government and international studies in 1974.